Mississippi College Title IX Sexual Harassment and Misconduct Grievance Procedures

 - (any consequences resulting from participating in the informal resolution process, including the records that will be maintained or could be shared.

 The University must obtain the Parties’ voluntary, written consent to proceed with an informal resolution process.
 The formal procedures for resolving a Formal Complaint will normally be suspended during the informal resolution process.
 If the informal process produces a resolution that is agreed upon by the Parties in writing, the grievance procedure shall end, and no investigation or Hearing shall occur.

 - may not require any person to waive the right to an investigation and adjudication of a Formal Complaint as a condition of enrollment or continuing enrollment, or employment or continuing employment, or enjoyment of any other right;

 - may not require the Parties to participate in an informal resolution process;

-- may not offer an informal resolution process unless a Formal Complaint has been filed; and
+- may not offer an informal resolution (alternative process) unless a Formal Complaint has been filed; and

 - may not offer or facilitate an informal resolution process to resolve allegations that an employee engaged in Sexual Harassment against a student.